sancau/dep73-calc/README.md

 The purpose of the application is letting users to create and modify calculations of labor time needs based on customizable presets of options.

-Implemented as a SPA with AngularJS on the front end and Python-Eve/MongoDB on the server side.
+Implemented as a SPA using MEAN stack and Restangular.